MaxLap/activerecord_where_assoc/INTRODUCTION.md

 It's almost too simple compared to the built-in ways.
 Readability-wise it's great, it actually says what it does.
 There is no issue of duplicates being returned.

-If we got with the more complex example that had conditions on the comments, here's the resulting query:
+If we go with the more complex example that had conditions on the comments, here's the resulting query:

 ```ruby
 Post.with_recent_comment.with_old_comment